rltillett/wrangling-genomics/_episodes/00-quality-control.md

 - "`for` loops let you perform the same set of operations on multiple files with a single command."
 ---

 _Modified from origanal Data Carpentry lesson.
-Originals can be found by navigation using links along top of page_
+Originals can be found by navigation using links at bottom of page_

 # Bioinformatics workflows